 Description

-.
-The number of rows skipped depends on the optional parameter countOrCondition
+The behavior of Table.Skip depends on the value provided for the optional countOrCondition parameter:

-is a condition, the rows that meet the condition will be skipped until a row does not meet the condition.
+countOrConditionis a condition, the function skips rows that meet the condition until it encounters the first row that does not satisfy it.

 Examples